-After reading Commercial Songwriting, and of course worked through the suggestions, you are no doubt eager to put those skills into practice.
-You may be familiar with many of the tips given below, or you may employ many of them already without realising why you use them.
-Either way, understanding techniques and knowing when to use them will greatly benefit your song writing.
+After reading Commercial Songwriting, and of course, working through the suggestions, you are no doubt eager to put those skills into practice.
+You may be familiar with many of the tips given below, or you may employ many of them already without realizing why you use them.
+Either way, understanding techniques and knowing when to use them will greatly benefit your songwriting.
 Below are a number of basic, general tips to get you started.

 Writing when you are inspired often makes creating new ideas easy.
-On these occasions the main purpose is to try not to hinder your creativity at all.
-Let your ideas flow; you can always edit what you do afterwards.
+On these occasions, the main purpose is to try not to hinder your creativity at all.
+Let your ideas flow; you can always edit what you do afterward.
 If it becomes obvious that a particular idea is leading you nowhere, don't be afraid to go back a few steps.
-When you are in a creatively good frame of mind try to capitalise on the creativity by working through until you are satisfied that you have captured the essence of the song.
-If you feel a particular song is a sticking point, don't let it drag you out the mood, work on another song!
+When you are in a creatively good frame of mind try to capitalize on the creativity by working through it until you are satisfied that you have captured the essence of the song.
+If you feel a particular song is a sticking point, don't let it drag you out of the mood, work on another song!

 - Start with the chords